garrandall/popular-music-data/tracks/boy-from-new-york-city-the-manhattan-transfer.md

   start_date: '1981-10-10'
 ---

-Ooh wah, ooh wah cool, cool kitty
+Oh wah, ohwah cool, cool kitty
 Tell us about the boy from New York City
-Ooh wah, ooh wah c'mon kitty
+Oh wah, ohwah c'mon kitty
 Tell us about the boy from New York City

 He's kind of tall